panupam/other/index.md

 My primary academic interest are in Data Analysis and Actuarial Science.

 I have working knowledge of R, Python, C/C++ .
 I have used Arch Linux, Windows and Ubuntu.
+Currently I am using Garuda Linux for daily tasks.

 I use LaTeX & Beamer for presentations.

 I like to read novels, short stories, poems.

-I am fluent in both English and Hindi.
+I am fluent in English and Hindi.
+I can understand a bit of Punjabi (Written & Spoken).

 ## Contact Me